"TOAST TO YOUR FAVORITE HISTORICAL FIGURE" speech.

 2. Find sources on the subject, their achievements, and their historical significance that you identified in Step 1.

 3. Write your outline and prepare your presentation

 These sources are great choices when looking for an overview of your person or their achievement(s), which is a perfect place to begin your project.

 Biography in Context is a great resource to visit for biographical research.
 You can also try Newsmaker Profiles (World News Digest) and if you're researching musicians, try Oxford Music Online.
 Both the EBSCOhost and Gale databases will also help you acquire sources from books, journals, and periodicals.

 Our tutors and Learning Center staff are also available online to help you.

-NetTutor is an online tutoring platform that is available to all MJC students as a supplementary tutoring service for students who cannot utilize MJC's math and English tutoring services during the days and hours in which MJC tutoring is available.
+NetTutor is an online tutoring platform that is available to all MJC students as a supplementary tutoring service for students.

 You'll find NetTutor in the course navigation menu of your Canvas courses.
 (Note: If you don't see it in one course, check another one or ask your teacher).